DefiantZombie/FuelCellTweaks/README.md

 ## Installation

+1. !!!IMPORTANT!!!
+If going from KSP 1.2.2 to 1.3, delete the old Collide-o-Scope folder.

-1. Install [ModuleManager](http://forum.kerbalspaceprogram.com/index.php?/topic/50533-121-module-manager-275-november-29th-2016-better-late-than-never/) or use the provided version (may be out of date!)
+2. Install [ModuleManager](http://forum.kerbalspaceprogram.com/index.php?/topic/50533-121-module-manager-275-november-29th-2016-better-late-than-never/) or use the provided version (may be out of date!)

 2. Copy Squidsoft Collective into your KSP/GameData folder.
 OS X Note: You will have to go one level deeper and copy/merge the folders inside Squidsoft Collective into your KSP/GameData/Squidsoft Collective folder.

 ## Usage